denoland/docs/runtime/tutorials/http_server.md

   - /runtime/manual/examples/http_server/
 ---

-An HTTP server is a software application that serves content over the web.
-It listens for incoming requests from clients (like web browsers) and sends back responses.
-HTTP servers are the backbone of the web, allowing you to access websites, download files, and interact with web services.
-In simple terms, HTTP servers deliver the content you see in your browser.

-When you build your own HTTP server, you have complete control over its behavior and can tailor it to your specific needs.
-You may be using it for local development, to serve your HTML, CSS, and JavaScript files, or perhaps you're building a REST API - having your own server lets you define endpoints, handle requests and manage data.

 Deno offers multiple ways to create an HTTP server.
 In this tutorial, we'll look at some of the most common methods.